Improving the quality of life in Berkshire County

 In 2009, Berkshire United Way shifted to the Community Impact Investment Model, which represents our commitment to promoting real and sustainable change in Berkshire County.
 This model uses the community-defined aspiration as the basis for determining how and where Berkshire United Way makes its investments.

 Prior to this shift, Berkshire United Way devoted countless hours to meaningful conversations with over 400 representatives from more than 75 community organizations.
-It was through this process that the aforementioned community aspiration was defined and the three priority community issues were identified: early childhood literacy, positive youth development and financial stability.
+It was through this process that the aforementioned community aspiration was defined and the three priority community issues were identified: early childhood literacy, positive youth development and economic prosperity.
 Berkshire United Way strategically invests in these community priorities, then monitors and measures the results of these investments over time.